What are Inlays and Onlays?

 What Can Patients Expect?

-While inlays and onlays in other practices are often a two-visit procedure, Dr. Martin offers CEREC, an innovative Computer Assisted Design and Manufacturing technology.
-CEREC enables Dr. Martin to create the restorations in his office in just one visit.
+While inlays and onlays in other practices are often a two-visit procedure, we use CEREC, an innovative Computer Assisted Design and Manufacturing technology.
+CEREC enables us to create the restorations in his office in just one visit.
 With the CEREC system patients coming for an inlay or onlay will have their tooth prepared such that all decay removed.
-Dr. Martin will then take a 3D scan of the tooth.
+We will then take a 3D scan of the tooth.
 This 3D scan is more comfortable for patients and more precise than a traditional alginate impression.
-Once your tooth is captured, Dr. Martin will use special software to digitally design the restoration, and mill it from a porcelain block.
+Once your tooth is captured, We will use special software to digitally design the restoration, and mill it from a porcelain block.

 The restoration will be tried into the mouth before final cementation.
-Once the restoration is cemented, Dr. Martin will check to your bite to make sure that it is comfortable and natural.
-The entire procedure will take appoximately one hour.
+Once the restoration is cemented, we will check to your bite to make sure that it is comfortable and natural.
+The entire procedure will take approximately one hour.